linux-system-roles/network/README.md

 When the `state` option is set to `up`, you can also specify the `wait` option (optional):

-* `wait: 0` - initiates only the activation, but not wait until the device is fully connected.
+* `wait: 0` - initiates only the activation, but does not wait until the device is fully connected.
-The connection is completed, for example after a DHCP lease received.
+The connection will be completed in the background, for example after a DHCP lease was received.
 * `wait: <seconds>` is a timeout that enables you to decide how long you give the device to activate.
 The default is using a suitable timeout.
 Note that the `wait` option is only supported by NetworkManager.